mrocklin/mrocklin.github.io/pub/ordering/partial-orders.md

 ![Data dependence DAG](mpi-po.pdf)

 In general this is impossible.
-For example notice that in the communication overlap DAG `times-2` depends on `S1` but that in the data dependence DAG `S1` depends on `times-2`.
-The desire that sends happen before computation must defer to the need to maintain data dependence (`Send` is sending the results of `times-2` so it must come afterwards).
+For example notice that in the communication overlap DAG `B` depends on `S1` but that in the data dependence DAG `S1` depends on `B`.
+The desire that sends happen before computation must defer to the need to maintain data dependence (`Send` is sending the results of `B` so it must come afterwards).
 In general the communication overlap DAG defers to the data dependence DAG.

 We may choose to add more DAGs representing different desires.
 For example we may choose to execute MPI Sends and Recvs with lower tags first.
 If all compute nodes adhere to this convention then we remove potential deadlock situations.